beginning of content

 Key facts

-• Perimenopause is the stage of life leading up to your last period (menopause).
+• Perimenopause is the stage leading up to your final period (menopause).

-• During perimenopause, your periods may be irregular and you may have other symptoms, such as hot flushes and vaginal dryness.
+• During perimenopause, your periods may become irregular and you may have other symptoms such as hot flushes and vaginal dryness.

-• Tests usually aren't needed to check if you are in perimenopause.
+• Tests are usually not needed to confirm perimenopause.

-• Keeping a healthy lifestyle and a healthy weight can help relieve your symptoms.
+• A healthy lifestyle can help ease your symptoms.

-• Treatments are available to help you manage your perimenopause symptoms.
+• Treatments are available to help you manage your perimenopausal symptoms.

 What is perimenopause?